Editorial Policies

 Authorship of the Paper

 Authorship should be limited to those individuals making a significant contribution to the conception, design, execution, or interpretation of the reported study.
 All such collaborators should be listed as co-authors.
 Where others have participated in certain substantive aspects of the research project, they should be acknowledged or listed as contributors.
-The corresponding author should ensure that all relevant (and only relevant) co-authors are acknowledged within the paper, their having seen and approved the final version and having agreed to its submission for publication.
+The corresponding author should ensure that all relevant (and only appropriate) co-authors are recognized within the paper, having seen and approved the final version and having agreed to its submission for publication.

 Hazards and Human or Animal Subjects